-Conversion of IV to Oral Dosing in Adults: Patients whose therapy is started with CIPRO IV may be switched to CIPRO Tablets or Oral Suspension when clinically indicated at the discretion of the physician (See CLINICAL PHARMACOLOGY and table below for the equivalent dosing regimens).
+Conversion of IV to Oral Dosing in Adults

+CIPRO Tablets and CIPRO Oral Suspension for oral administration are available.
+Parenteral therapy may be switched to oral CIPRO when the condition warrants, at the discretion of the physician.
+(See CLINICAL PHARMACOLOGY and table below for the equivalent dosing regimens.)